 Chorizo can be soft and uncooked, more commonly used in Mexican cuisine, or it can be cured and ready to eat.
 The latter is the type you'll find in Spanish or Portuguese dishes and is the type I recommend for this recipe.
 It comes in a casing or skin which should be removed as it will be tough to chew.

-❓Can I make these Prawn and Chorizo skewers ahead of time?
+❓Can I make these Shrimp and Chorizo skewers ahead of time?

 These shrimp and chorizo skewers are best served hot from the grill or air fryer.
 However, you can certainly prepare both the marinade and the lemon dip well ahead of time.
 Since they only take a few minutes to cook, I'd suggest marinating and assembling them closer to the time you plan to serve them.